jjjgm/pw-scramblejam/README.md

 Class' Discord "Lounge" Study-Group

-Assistance was received from our class TA, Shawn on various occasions in post-class breakbout rooms.
+Assistance was received from our class TA, Shawn on various occasions in post-class breakbout rooms, zoom session, and a debugging when my console would not load.

-Joshua Dadbin, (class peer) assited with code de-bugging with window.prompt to window. after 3/10 GitHub merge
+Joshua Dadbin, (class peer) assited with code de-bugging with window.prompt to window. after 3/10 GitHub merge.

 ## Deploy Link